+a.
 A separate procedure covers the following and other incidents that will lead to a cessation/reduction in rowing:

-- i.
-Clearing the Course.

 - ii.
 Suspending and restarting racing.

 - iii.
 Stopping Racing

 - iv.
 Cancelling the event i) beforehand, ii) during

-Note for Club/Coach/Individual: the Competition will endeavour to provide a safe environment in accordance with British Rowing's "RowSafe", although competitors, coaches and clubs are specifically reminded that every person attending the event, including those competing or officiating, do so entirely at their own risk and are solely responsible for:
+b.
+Note for Club / Coach / Individual: the Competition / Event will endeavour to provide a safe environment in accordance with British Rowing's "RowSafe", although competitors, coaches and clubs are specifically reminded that every person attending the event, including those competing or officiating, do so entirely at their own risk and are solely responsible for:

-- their own safety; - ensuring that their boats are safe and are prepared to the standards required by British Rowing's 'RowSafe' and the British Rowing Rules of Racing.
-Any boat which fails to meet the standard shall be excluded; - the strict observance of the circulation pattern and British Rowing's 'RowSafe' - Deciding whether or not they are competent and able to compete safely in the prevailing weather and water conditions.
+i. their own safety;

+ii. ensuring that their boats are safe and are prepared to the standards required by British Rowing's 'RowSafe' and the British Rowing Rules of Racing.
+Any boat which fail to meet the standard shall be excluded;

+iii the strict observance of the circulation pattern and British Rowing's 'RowSafe'

+iv.
+Deciding whether or not they are competent and able to compete safely in the prevailing weather and water conditions.

-6. Plan B - Failure of safety arrangements
+2.3.7 'Plan B' Failure of safety arrangements

+a.
 Plan B arrangements will be as follows: